* Tesla drops in premarket after results, outlook

 * Microsoft narrows CEO search

-NEW YORK, Nov 6 (Reuters) - U.S. stocks were set for a higher open on Wednesday on hopes the Federal Reserve will keep its stimulus measures in place longer than anticipated, ahead of key data later in the week on the labor market and economic growth.
+NEW YORK, Nov 6 (Reuters) - U.S. stock index futures rose on Wednesday on the possibility the Federal Reserve may keep stimulus measures in place longer than anticipated ahead of data key later this week on the labor market and economic growth.

-Many market participants anticipate that the Fed will hold off on scaling back its $85 billion monthly bond purchases until next year, on expectations the partial government shutdown in early October has dented the economy.
-However, some feel the market will be able to absorb a tapering of stimulus in December.
+* Many market participants have expected the Fed to hold off on scaling back its $85 billion monthly bond purchases due to expectations that a partial government shutdown in early October has hurt the economy.

-The S&P 500 is up 23.6 percent for the year, putting the benchmark index on track for its best yearly performance since 2003, boosted largely by the Fed's stimulus measures.
+* The S&P 500 is up 23.6 percent for the year, putting it on track for its best yearly performance since 2003, boosted in large part by the Fed's stimulus measures.

-As earnings season winds down, S&P companies expected to report include Qualcomm Inc and Whole Foods Market Inc .
+* As earnings season moves into its tail end, S&P companies expected to report earnings on Wednesday include Qualcomm Inc and Whole Foods Market Inc.